FIWARE/data-space-connector/README.md

 * Various examples for the deployment of the FIWARE Data Space Connector can be found in the [examples](https://github.com/FIWARE-Ops/data-space-connector/tree/main/examples) folder of the FIWARE-Ops [data-space-connector repository](https://github.com/FIWARE-Ops/data-space-connector)
-* A description and ArgoCD-based deployment of a full demo-setup of a DSBA-compliant data space, including a data service provider based on the FIWARE Data Space Connector, can be found at the FIWARE-Ops [fiware-gitops repository](https://github.com/FIWARE-Ops/fiware-gitops/tree/master/aws/dsba)
+* A description and ArgoCD-based deployment of a full demo-setup of a data space following the DSBA recommendations, including a data service provider based on the FIWARE Data Space Connector, can be found at the FIWARE-Ops [fiware-gitops repository](https://github.com/FIWARE-Ops/fiware-gitops/tree/master/aws/dsba)